stephansahm/stephansahm.github.io/_posts/2016-08-01-Theano-Models.markdown

-theano_models is a high-level package around theano which implements a ``Model`` type to pre-structure the (occasionally rather big) theano expression graphs It is meant for clean programming of symbolic models, for instance Multilayer Perceptrons (MLP) or probabilistic modelling.
+theano_models is a high-level package around theano which implements a ``Model`` type to pre-structure the (occasionally rather big) theano expression graphs It is meant for clean programming of symbolic models, for instance Multilayer Perceptrons (MLP) or probabilistic modeling.

 The ``Model`` gives a powerful view on the graphs, ready for interactive coding / prototyping, while being transparent and